uvaai/pdp/bigdata/en/temperatures/index.md

 What is the longest period of uninterrupted days that had no temperatures above 0◦C (i.e. **maximum** temperature below 0◦C)?
 What was the date of the last day of this period of time?

 Write a function named `get_longest_freezing()` that returns both the longest number of days with uninterrupted freezing temperatures and the date of the last day of this period.
 The function should accept two arguments: `max_dates` and `max_temps`.
+Take a good look at the example of the calls to the functions in assignment 1, and think of logical variablenames.

 Print the answer to both questions in one neatly formatted line, such that `check50` understands your output.
-Remember to reuse any formatting functions you wrote before.
+Remember to reuse any formatting functions you wrote before, and do not put your `print` within the function `get_longest_freezing()`.

 ### Assignment 3: summer days and tropical days